How To Fix Lower Back Pain

 © Jolie Bookspan, MEd, PhD, FAWM

 Lower back pain can be easy to fix.
-Welcome to Dr. Bookspan's Health Care Reform School.
-This article will show you how to quickly stop common causes of back pain.
-Then you no longer will get the pain and your back can heal.
+This Get-Started-Right-Now summary shows how to identify and stop common causes of lower back pain.
+Then the pain stops and your back can heal.
 This is different from doing exercises or taking medicines and supplements, while continuing to cause the same pain.
 You don't need to stop activity.
 With healthy movement, you can do more than before.

 Answers In A Nutshell